ripred/CPUTemp/README.md

 Retrieve the temperature of the internal ATMega328 processor using nothing more than the internal registers!

-Absolutely NO external parts or connectins are necessary.
+Absolutely NO external parts or connections are necessary.
 All that is needed is the Atmel microcontroller itself.
 That's it.

 Example use: